 Dr. Nogales is President of the Association for Latino Mental Health Awareness (ALMHA) in Los Angeles & Orange County, which is a community coalition of mental health providers, including hospitals, clinics, private and non-profit organizations.
 She is on the Board of Directors of Las Comadres para las Americas, an international Latina women’s networking organization.

-She presently hosts her own morning daily radio show at 6.90am.
-Featured regularly in the media, she has hosted her daily talk shows "Aqui entre Nos" aired at 8.30 am La Voz, with the highest ratings of the station, and on Channel 22 KWHY Los Angeles.
+She recently hosted her own morning daily radio show at W RADIO 690AM.
+Featured regularly in the media, she has hosted her daily talk shows "Aqui Entre Nos" (Just Between Us) which aired mornings at 8:30 am on La Voz, with the highest ratings of the station, and on Channel 22 KWHY Los Angeles.
 Dr. Nogales also wrote a weekly column for La Opinion (Los Angeles) for seventeen years and continues to write for mainstream periodicals and blogs, including PsychologyToday.com.
-She wrote a clinical training: Human Trafficking: A Clinical Approach to Treatment of Victims of Sexual Slavery.
+Dr. Nogales has written a clinical training: Human Trafficking: A Clinical Approach to Treatment of Victims of Sexual Slavery.
 In 2011, she launched her online magazine on health, psychology, and lifestyle: Doctora Ana, Salud Psicología y Vida as another outlet to provide information and resources for the community.

 She has been a featured speaker at numerous workshops and conferences throughout the U.S., including the Women, Power and Peace Conference at the Omega Institute and the Women¹s Foundation, as well as at conferences in Mexico City, Guadalajara, and Buenos Aires.
 She is a speaker/consultant for several universities throughout the United States, such as Northwestern University, USC, University of Albuquerque, Shirley Fearon Training Institute, Omega Institute, UCI, Vanguard University, Southern California University, and several others.